Developing Your Workplace Health Screening Plan [Updated with Latest on OSHA and CMS Vaccine Mandates]

 Depending on your business, you’ll need to consider who will be entering your workplace.
 Will it be only employees?
 Will you be receiving customers and/or other visitors regularly?
 If so, will they be entering for short visits or longer periods of time?

 The WSPS identifies two main types of screening for workplaces:

-Unless your business receives only temporary visitors, such as take-out restaurants or pharmacies, active screening is what’s recommended for most workplaces.
-If your workplace requires active screening, your plan will need to include protocols for visitors and clients who may not have access to the same reporting tools as your employees.
+We recommend active screening for most workplaces unless your business receives only temporary visitors, such as take-out restaurants or pharmacies.
+If your workplace requires active screening, your plan needs to include protocols for visitors and clients who may not have access to the same reporting tools as your employees.

 Keep the workplace safe with proper screening procedures for workers and require self-assessments before they come into work.
 That way, you can catch early signs of colds, flu, and COVID-19 before it spreads.
-The use of screening and test tracking technologies can help you efficiently manage workplace health and keep an eye on potential risks.
+Leveraging screening and test-tracking technologies can help you efficiently manage workplace health and detect potential risks.

 Consider How You’ll Be Screening

-- Question-based screening: Before they enter, actively ask individuals to complete a questionnaire that will determine their health status.
-From the PPA, this can be accessed right from the home screen by employees and visitors alike.
-Regular in-app updates also ensure your screening questions are fully compliant with local regulations.
+- Question-based screening: Actively ask individuals to complete a questionnaire determining their health status before entering the workplace.
+Employees and visitors can access this right from the home screen of their PPA app.
+Regular in-app updates ensure your screening questions are fully compliant with local regulations.